 - 1 Tbsp. lemon juice

-- Kick things off with the Shallot Butter!
-Frankly, I make this ahead of time so I can dunk bread into it while I cook.
+- Make the shallot butter in advance.
 Melt 1 Tbsp. of butter over medium heat.
 Once melted, add the seafood seasoning, shallot and garlic.
 Sauté for 3 minutes, watching carefully so it doesn’t burn.
 Add the white wine and lemon juice.
 Allow to reduce until half of the liquid is gone, about 5 minutes.
 Add the remaining butter and stir.
 Remove from the heat and set aside.

 - In a bowl, combine the crab meat, breadcrumbs, green onion, parsley, lemon zest, cheese and Old Bay seasoning.
 Mix together gently, leaving that crab meat chunky.